hnc-agency/lazy/README.md

 one at a time.
 Generators may produce bounded or unbounded (infinite) sequences.

 As a rule of thumb, generators should be pure functions.
-It is not guaranteed if and when they are being called, and they may even be called multiple times, depending on use case.
+There are no guarantees regarding to when and how often they will be called.

-The next value of a generator can be generated with a call to `next/1`, which will either return the atom `empty` indicating that the sequence is exhausted, or the current value and a generator to access the next value in a tuple.
+The next value of a generator can be generated with a call to `next/1`, which will either return the atom `empty` indicating that the sequence is exhausted, or the current value and a new generator to access the next value in a tuple.

 ### Built-in generators